benizakurayana/rag-chat-jane-eyre/README.md

 ## Langsmith traces
 - Langsmith provides powerful tracing capabilities for Langchain application executions, providing insights into the performance and behavior of the application.
 These traces provide valuable information about the execution flow, latency, and any errors encountered during the app's runtime.
-- In the app screenshot above, there are three `RunnableSequence` instances invoked.
+- In app screenshot 1 above, there are three `RunnableSequence` instances invoked.
 You can explore the details of each trace using the following links, for a deeper understanding of how the Langchain flows go in this app:
   - [Trace 1](https://smith.langchain.com/public/19a999bd-376e-4ef7-bb1e-a635c8012c47/r)
   - [Trace 2](https://smith.langchain.com/public/77dc3b1b-50bc-4ff1-b2c0-c45cc551bdfc/r)